 In this section

-There are specific circumstances which allow final year students to appeal against the award of a degree class or for first and intermediate students to appeal against a decision that they be required to withdraw.
+There are specific circumstances which allow students to appeal against the award of a degree class to appeal against a decision that they be required to withdraw.
 Full details may be found on the University’s Appeal pages.

 How do I make a complaint?

 If you would like to speak to someone in the Department about the Complaints Procedure, please contact your supervisor, the History Director of PG Research Studies or the Department Administrator, Claudia Gray.

 Students are encouraged to raise complaints at the first opportunity over any of the following issues:

 - the quality and standard of service provided by the University, including teaching and learning provision;